 Clarion, and Jefferson Counties

-The 51-mile Redbank Valley Trail was named Pennsylvania’s first ever Trail of the Year and it’s easy to see why.
+In 2014, The 51-mile Redbank Valley Trail was named Pennsylvania’s first ever Trail of the Year and it’s easy to see why.
 With its packed crushed limestone surface and 1% grade in most sections, the trail promises a smooth ride brimming with beautiful scenery.
-The trail boasts 27 bridges, numerous stone arches, and three former railroad tunnels (check for any tunnel closures), with 41 miles of the trail winding along Redbank Creek.
+The trail boasts 27 bridges, numerous stone arches, and three former railroad tunnels (check for any tunnel closures), with 21 miles of the trail winding along Redbank Creek.
 A flash flood in July 2019 destroyed the historic arch bridge over Long Run at mile 19, so please use caution in this area and consider making a donation so the association maintaining this beautiful trail can fix the major gap in this section of trail.

 12. Butler-Freeport Community Rail Trail

-Enjoyed by people of all ages for walking, jogging, hiking, bicycling, birdwatching, and even cross-country skiing when conditions are right, the 21-mile Butler-Freeport Community Trail passes through beautiful forestland, by bucolic farms, and along the scenic Buffalo and Little Buffalo Creeks.
+Enjoyed by people of all ages for walking, jogging, hiking, bicycling, birdwatching, and even cross-country skiing when conditions are right, the 42-mile Butler-Freeport Community Trail passes through beautiful forestland, by bucolic farms, and along the scenic Buffalo and Little Buffalo Creeks.
 The trail’s surface has 15 miles of level, crushed limestone that promises a smooth ride, with an additional five miles of unfinished trail – perfect for mountain biking.

 13. Ghost Town Trail